-Legacy's primary sources of capital and liquidity have been cash flow from operations, the issuance of the Senior Notes, the issuance of additional units and Preferred Units and bank borrowings, or a combination thereof.
-To date, Legacy's primary use of capital has been for the acquisition and development of oil and natural gas properties and the repayment of bank borrowings.
+Legacy's primary sources of capital and liquidity have been cash flow from operations, the issuance of the Senior Notes, the issuance of additional units and Preferred Units, the Second Lien Term Loans and bank borrowings, or a combination thereof.
+To date, Legacy's primary use of capital has been for the acquisition and development of oil and natural gas properties, the repayment of bank borrowings and repurchases of Senior Notes on the open market.